top of page

 Uruguayan Chorizo

 Crossing Argentina to Uruguay, the Uruguayan Chorizo shares some similarities with its Argentinian cousin but stands out with its distinct blend of spices and a slightly coarser texture which gives it a robust texture that's perfect for grilling.
 The blend of pork used in its preparation is meticulously seasoned with a mix of garlic, spices, and a hint of red wine.
-It's equally at home on the grill or in the kitchen, where it can be sliced and added to a variety of dishes to lend a smoky, savory note.
+It's equally at home on the grill or in the kitchen, where it can be sliced and added to a variety of dishes to lend a smoky, savoury note.

 Morcilla (Blood Sausage)

 While not a chorizo in the traditional sense, the inclusion of Morcilla, in this exploration of Latin American sausages is a nod to the region's culinary diversity.
 Morcilla is a rich, flavorful sausage made with pig's blood, rice, onions, and spices.
-It's a key component in many traditional dishes across Latin America, and offers a unique taste experience for the adventurous palate.
+It's a key component in many traditional dishes across Latin America and offers a unique taste experience for the adventurous palate.

-We offer a gateway to the diverse world of Latin American chorizo, each variety telling its own story of regional flavors, traditions, and culinary techniques.
+We offer a gateway to the diverse world of Latin American chorizo, each variety telling its own story of regional flavours, traditions, and culinary techniques.
 We invite you to taste these chorizos and feel inspired to add them to your cooking.

-27 views0 comments
+53 views0 comments

 Comments